jumski/blog-backend/README.md

 ## Development

-I prefer to clone frontend app into `emberapp/` (it is git-ignored).
+If you are a vim user, clone your frontend app into `emberapp/` (it is git-ignored).
 There are lot of useful vim projections available (see `.projections.json`).